populationgenomics/talos/design_docs/Hail_Filter_and_Label.md

 | ENSP12345::123   | [chr2:123456:A:C]                |
 | ENSP67890::678   | [chr4:67899:A:C, chr4:67890:G:C] |

-* Join the tables of ClinVar and real variant data, then explode and aggregate by variant.
-The resulting table is indexed on variant Locus & Alleles, and connects each variant with _all pathogenic ClinVar missenses which affect this residue_
+* Join tables of ClinVar and real variant data, then explode and aggregate by variant.
+The resulting table is indexed on variant Locus & Alleles, and connects each variant with _all pathogenic ClinVar missenses which affect this residue

 | Variant         | ClinVar Alleles                                           |
 |-----------------|-----------------------------------------------------------|